multisig-labs/ceres/docs/ARCHITECTURE.md

 Wire it all together with docker-compose.

 The prometheus container will pull data on a sched by executing deno run main.js | exporter and Grafana will grab the data from Prom

+## Potential Changes

+There exists a [JSON Exporter](https://github.com/prometheus-community/json_exporter#json_exporter) already written in Go, and I think we should consider using that rather than writing our own.
+All we have to do is make the data we are scraping accessible via a simple web server (already done, super simple in Deno) and create a config file for the exporter.
+Then we just run the exporter on loop every few seconds.
+If we also want to dump the data into SQL, we can write a simple program to get the data from the JSON server and dump it into a SQLite file.